ABigJuicyBurger/CapstoneProject/JobCompass/learningnotes.md

     \_ have a guest user on click immediately that gets wiped out on tab close (maybe a cookie?)

   - tonight maybe try the "roulette" state where i show 10 jobs at first, and every 6-10 seconds i add a new job and every 8-12 seconds i delete a job to emulate a "live" server
+    \_ or maybe, for fun....
+    -i shouldn't "surprise" the user; they want a clean UX with consistency and not really gamify it